Pacific Islander Americans

-Pacific Islander Americans (also known as Oceanian Americans) are Americans who are of Pacific Islander ancestry (or are descendants of the indigenous peoples of Oceania or of Austronesian descent).
-For its purposes, the United States census also counts Aboriginal Australians as part of this group.
+Pacific Islander Americans (also colloquially referred to as Islander Americans) are Americans who are of Pacific Islander ancestry (or are descendants of the Indigenous peoples of Oceania).
+For its purposes, the United States census also counts Indigenous Australians as part of this group.

-Pacific Islander Americans make up 0.5% of the U.S. population including those with partial Pacific Islander ancestry, enumerating about 1.4 million people.
-The largest ethnic subgroups of Pacific Islander Americans are Native Hawaiians, Samoans, Chamorros, Fijians, Marshalleses, Tongans, and Tahitians.
+Pacific Islander Americans make up 0.5% of the US population including those with partial Pacific Islander ancestry, enumerating about 1.4 million people.
+The largest ethnic subgroups of Pacific Islander Americans are Native Hawaiians, Samoans, and Chamorros.
+Much of the Pacific Islander population resides in Hawaii, Alaska, California, Utah, Texas, and Minnesota.

+Pacific Islanders may be considered Oceanian Americans, but this group may include Australians and New Zealander-origin people, who can be of non-Pacific Islander ethnicity.
+Many Pacific Islander Americans are mixed with other races, especially Europeans and Asians, due to Pacific Islanders being a small population in several communities across the mainland US.

-American Samoa, Guam, and the Northern Mariana Islands are insular areas (U.S. territories), while Hawaii is a state.
+American Samoa, Guam, and the Northern Mariana Islands are insular areas (US territories), while Hawaii is a state.